Stage Door: Development

-The movie has almost nothing to do with the play, except in a few character names, such as Kay Hamilton, Jean Maitland, Terry Randall, Linda Shaw, and Judith Canfield.
+RKO Radio Pictures purchased film rights to the stage play of the same name for $130,000.
+The film only sparsely resembles the play, except in a few character names, such as Kay Hamilton, Jean Maitland, Terry Randall, Linda Shaw, and Judith Canfield.
 In the play, Terry Randall is from a rural family whose father is a country doctor, and Jean Maitland is actually a shallow girl who becomes a movie star.
 Kay Hamilton does commit suicide, but for completely different reasons and not on an opening night.